-- The qualified vision services provider will then submit information to the Med-QUEST Division describing services (vision exams, corrective lenses and frames) provided to children under age 19 who were not identified by the third-party billing service as being enrolled in Medicaid or CHIP. - The majority of children who receive vision services at Title I schools are likely to be covered by Medicaid/CHIP or be uninsured.
-However, to prevent HSI funds from being used to furnish services for children who have private insurance, the qualified vision services provider will deduct a pre-determined percentage of services-64%-from the total fee billed to the CHIP HSI.
-The 64% deduction was derived based on 2018 American Community Survey data on the percentage of children in Hawaii who likely have employer sponsored insurance (See III: Methodology for Estimating Children with Private Coverage). - Med-QUEST will reimburse the qualified vision services provider for the remaining bill using CHIP HSI funding.
+- services provider will deduct a pre-determined percentage of services 64% from the total fee billed to the CHIP HSI.
+The 64% deduction was derived based on 2018 American-Community Survey data on the percentage of children in Hawaii who likely have-employer sponsored insurance (See III: Methodology for Estimating Children with Private-Coverage).] - Med-QUEST will reimburse the qualified vision services providers for the remaining bill using CHIP HSI funding.

-Hawaii anticipates that these services will grow over time.
-Annually, Hawaii expects that the HSI will serve up to approximately 40,000 children who will receive vision screenings, approximately 8,000 of whom will need and receive vision exams, and approximately 80% of those children receiving vision exams (or 6,400 children) will need and receive corrective lenses and frames.
+[Hawaii anticipates that these services will grow over time.]
+Annually, Hawaii expects that the HSI will serve up to approximately [4]20,000 children who will receive vision screenings, approximately [8]4,000 of whom will need and receive vision exams, and approximately 80% of those children receiving vision exams (or [64]3,200 children) will need and receive corrective lenses and frames.

-Given that this is a school-based program, the number of children served during the COVID-19 public health emergency may be affected by school closures and other pandemic-related factors.
+[Given that this is a school based program, the number of children served during the COVID-19public health emergency may be affected by school closures and other pandemic relatedfactors.]

 A budget is included in Section 9.10.